Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Brisbane Girls Grammar School is an academically non-selective, independent school that provides a broad, liberal education for more than 1530 girls from Years 7 to 12 in the Grammar tradition of scholarship and innovation.

-Established in 1875, Girls Grammar is a leader in exceptional scholarship, exemplified by its curious, adventurous and principled students, dedicated expert staff and a supportive community of parents, alumni and friends who value the finest traditions and aspirations in education.
-The School was ranked as the top-performing Queensland school for ATAR results in 2020.
+Established in 1875, Girls Grammar enriches girls’ lives through learning, establishing the educational foundation for young women to contribute confidently to their world with wisdom, imagination, and integrity.
+The School’s vibrant learning environment is exemplified by its curious, adventurous and principled students, dedicated expert staff and a supportive community of parents, alumnae and friends who value the finest traditions and aspirations in education.
+The School is consistently ranked among the top-performing Queensland schools for ATAR results.

 Where is Brisbane Girls Grammar School located?